moorthy-g/kdialog/README.md

 - `isOpen` indicates current dialog status.
 - `settings` an object holds current plugin options. you can view/modify options through this

-> note: Callbacks & Action handlers are excecutes in instance context, which means `this` keyword inside these handlers refers the current kdialog instance
+> note: Callbacks & Action handlers are excecute in instance context, which means `this` keyword inside these handlers refer the current kdialog instance

 ### Options